 The Stanford Math Circle hosts three month-sessions for local elementary, middle, and high school students who are interested in mathematics.
 Held weekly on Stanford University’s campus, math circle sessions are aimed at helping students solve problems involving complex and advanced mathematical topics under guidance from mathematicians and educators.
 There are five levels within the mathematics circle: a) For grades 1-2 b) For grades 3-4 c) For grades 5 and 6 d) For grades 7 and 8 and lastly, e) For grades 9 to 12.
 In the elementary circle (for grades spanning 1 to 4), the classes dwell more on logical reasoning and problem solving, whereas in the middle (for grades spanning 5 to 8) and advanced (for grades spanning 9 to 12) circles, students are exposed to skills and topics in higher mathematics that are outside the standard mathematics curriculum.

 Classes/ Events/ Competitions: Some of the Stanford Math Circle sessions include practising for middle school and high school mathematics contests such as the American Mathematics Contest 8 (AMC 8) for students in the 8th grade and younger, American Regions Mathematics League (ARML) and BAMO, but that is not their main goal.

 Classes are offered throughout the academic year from September through May, with 10 sessions in each quarter.
 The fall quarter runs from late September through early December, the winter quarter is from January through March, and the spring quarter starts in early April to end by early June; they do not offer a summer quarter.
-All circles meet on Thursday evenings at Stanford University’s campus; there are extra sessions on Wednesdays for elementary school students.

 • Berkeley Math Circle